FDR0903/ctf25/slides.md

 # Risk and Return
 <br /><br /><br />

 * Assume that there is a bond in this economy that pays an interest of $r$.
-How much "above" $r$ would you expect to make on your investment strategy?
+* Risk premium: how much "above" $r$ would you expect to make on your investment strategy?

 ![ICandU](./images/ICandU.png){style="transform: translate(10%, -5%); width: 700px"}